getgrav/grav-learn/user/pages/07.troubleshooting/01.server-error/docs.md

 Server errors are almost always caused by misconfiguration of Grav.
 Something unexpected happened and because of that Grav is unable to recover and serve the page.

-Usually Server Errors are caused by wrong file permissions, which will prevent Grav from caching the configuration, resized images or the template files.
-Or maybe Grav cannot read some of the configuration files because of there's parsing error in it.
+Usually, server errors are caused by wrong file permissions, which will prevent Grav from caching the configuration, resized images or the template files.
+Or maybe Grav can not read some of the configuration files because of there is a parsing error in it.

 >>>>>> If you have **Grav Administration** plugin installed, you can browse the Server Errors from there.
 By clicking the individual errors you can see the debug pages even if the debugger was turned off.